Confused. Labelling. Emotional. Attraction.

 Transsexual.
 Identify as the opposite of their biological gender

 It can be difficult for you if you’re attracted to the same or both genders because people view being attracted to the opposite sex as ‘natural.’
 If you’re feeling confused, you’re not alone – these feelings are experienced by millions of people around the world.
-It is normal for you to feel confused with your feelings and emotions and nervous about how others will react to them.
+It is normal for you to feel confused about your feelings and emotions and nervous about how others will react to them.
 Men tend to find that they’re quite isolated because of peer pressure that homosexuality is wrong – it is not wrong, it is part of human sexuality.
 Remember, an individual cannot choose their sexual orientation.

-Our therapists are experienced in dealing with sexuality issues; they help you to examine your thought processes, how you’re feeling and any behaviours which may be linked to what’s going on for you.
+Your therapist can help you to examine your thought processes, how you’re feeling and any behaviours which may be linked to what’s going on for you.

 It can be very difficult to accept yourself the way you are, but this is one of the biggest steps.
 Once you’ve been able to accept yourself and feel comfortable you may want to start to tell other people, which is commonly known as ‘coming out’ and is usually the most difficult process for an individual.

 We’re all different, have different views and different cultures; some people will be accepting of you coming out, whereas others may not be so accepting.
 The person you should tell first and foremost should be someone you trust and can confide in, knowing they will keep this information to themselves until you’re ready to tell others.